 Empidonax difficilis

-Status: Uncommon regular spring migrant west, accidental central.
+Status: Uncommon regular spring migrant west.
 Rare regular fall migrant west.
 Uncommon regular breeder northwest.

 Documentation: Recording: 9 Jul 1991 Sowbelly Canyon, Sioux Co (Grenon 1991).

-Taxonomy: There are five subspecies recognized: difficilis of the western U.S. and Canada, insulicola of the Channel Islands, cineritius of Baja California, hellmayri from southern British Columbia and southern Alberta south to northeast California and western Texas, and occidentalis of central and southern Mexico (Pyle 1997, Gill and Donsker 2017).
+Taxonomy: There are five subspecies recognized (Lowther et al 2023): difficilis of the western U.S. and Canada, insulicola of the Channel Islands, cineritius of Baja California, hellmayri from southern British Columbia and southern Alberta south to northeast California and western Texas, and occidentalis of central and southern Mexico.
+Lowther et al (2023) suggested a possible sixth subspecies in western Mexico, bateli, might be recognized.

 Nebraska birds are hellmayri.

 This account includes Nebraska reports of Western Flycatcher prior to 1988 and reports of “Cordilleran” Flycatcher 1988-2023.
-Western Flycatcher was split into two species, Pacific-slope Flycatcher and Cordilleran Flycatcher, in 1988 (Johnson and Marten 1988), but the two species were re-lumped into a single species in 2023 (Chesser et al. 2023).
+Western Flycatcher was split into two species, Pacific-slope Flycatcher E. difficilis) and Cordilleran Flycatcher (E. occidentalis) in 1988 (Johnson and Marten 1988) but accumulating new evidence since 1988 has resulted in the two species being re-lumped in 2023 (Chesser et al. 2023).

 Changes Since 2000: Western Flycatcher has expanded its Nebraska breeding range eastward and now occupies the entire Pine Ridge (Mollhoff 2016).
 It has nested recently in the Wildcat Hills, Scotts Bluff Co (see Summer).